 Mutual funds, like most financial products, involve taxes.
 A "taxable event" is a transaction that creates tax implications.
 Mutual fund taxable events may result when:

-- For tax-deferred accounts, such as IRAs, dividend and capital gains distributions are not taxable until you withdraw such distributions.
+For IRAs and other tax-deferred accounts, dividend and capital gains distributions are not taxable until you withdraw such distributions.

 Other important distribution information for individual taxpayers:

 Transamerica funds tax forms are expected to be mailed on or before the dates shown below.
 Please allow 7 to 10 business days for U.S. mail delivery to U.S. addresses, and additional time to non-U.S. addresses.

 The forms we mail in this packet may include any or all of the following forms, depending on your transactions or holdings during the year.
 We also include additional information with your forms to aid in your understanding of the forms and preparation of your income tax returns.

 Sometimes certain funds won't trigger a tax form.
 If 7 to 10 business days have passed the tax forms mailing dates above, and you did not receive tax forms you believe you should have received from Transamerica Funds, first make sure you should receive any of these forms.